NicolasCapon/inventory-manager/README.md

 ## TODO

+- [ ] When server is up it should notify all client.
+- [ ] new job should rescan for new chest since server startup
 - [ ] add job dependency ? (add output/input to job for chaining them)
 - [x] Handle count vs count in recipe if recipe provide more than one item
 - [ ] Handle items with nbt